-- -h, --help Print help text to standard output and exit. - --build-option=OPT Add an additional build option to the string passed to clBuildProgram().
+-h,help Print help text to standard output and exit. build-option=OP1 Add an additional build option to the string passed to clBuildProgram().
 Refer to the OpenCL documentation for which options are supported.
-Be careful some options can easily result in invalid results. - --default-group-size=INT The default size of OpenCL workgroups that are launched.
-Capped to the hardware limit if necessary. - --default-num-groups=INT The default number of OpenCL workgroups that are launched. - --default-threshold=INT The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
-Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the work-group size will be the square of the tile size). - -d, --device=NAME Use the first OpenCL device whose name contains the given string.
-The special string # k, where k is an integer, can be used to pick the k-th device, numbered from zero.
-If used in conjunction with -p, only the devices from matching platforms are considered. - --dump-opencl=FILE Don't run the program, but instead dump the embedded OpenCL program to the indicated file.
-Useful if you want to see what is actually being executed. - --dump-opencl-binary=FILE Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
-On NVIDIA platforms, this will be PTX code. - --load-opencl=FILE Instead of using the embedded OpenCL program, load it from the indicated file. - --load-opencl-binary=FILE Load an OpenCL binary from the indicated file. - -n, --no-print-result Do not print the program result. - -p, --platform=NAME Use the first OpenCL platform whose name contains the given string.
-The special string # k, where k is an integer, can be used to pick the k-th platform, numbered from zero. - --print-sizes Print all sizes that can be set with -size or --tuning.
+Be careful - some options can easily result in invalid results. default-group-size =INT The default size of OpenCL workgroups that are launched.
+Capped to the hardware limit if necessary. default-num-grou ps=INT The default number of OpenCL workgroups that are launched. default-threshold= -INT The default parallelism threshold used for comparisons when selecting be- tween code versions generated by incremental flattening.
+Intuitively, the amount of parallelism needed to saturate the GPU. default-tile-size=I NT The default tile size used when performing two-dimensional tiling (the work- group size will be the square of the tile size). -d,device=NAME Use the first OpenCL device whose name contains the given string.
+The special string $\#k$, where k is an integer, can be used to pick the k -th device, numbered from zero.
+If used in conjunction with $-p$, only the devices from matching platforms are considered. dump-opencl=FII E Don't run the program, but instead dump the embedded OpenCL program to the indicated file.
+Useful if you want to see what is actually being executed. dump-opencl-bina Ty=FILE Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
+On NVIDIA platforms, this will be PTX code. load-opencl=FILE 2 Instead of using the embedded OpenCL program, load it from the indicated file. load-opencl-binary=FILE Load an OpenCL binary from the indicated file. -n,no-print-result Do not print the program result. -p,platform=NAM 1E Use the first OpenCL platform whose name contains the given string.
+The special string $\#k$, where k is an integer, can be used to pick the k-th platform, numbered from zero. print-sizes Print all sizes that can be set with -size ortuning.

--P, --profile Gather profiling data while executing and print out a summary at the end.
-When form NAME=INT Use --print-sizes to see which names are available.
+-P,profile Gather profiling data while executing and print out a summary at the end.
+When $-r$ is used, only the last run will be profiled.
+Implied by $-D$. param=ASSIGNN IENT Set a tuning parameter to the given value.
+ASSIGNMENT must be of the form NAME=INT Useprint-sizes to see which names are available. print-params Print all tuning parameters that can be set withparam ortuning. tuning=FILE Read size=value assignments from the given file. list-devices List all OpenCL devices and platforms available on the system.

--r is used, only the last run will be profiled.
-Implied by -D.

---param=ASSIGNMENT Set a tuning parameter to the given value.
-ASSIGNMENT must be of the

---print-params Print all tuning parameters that can be set with --param or --tuning.

---tuning=FILE Read size=value assignments from the given file.

---list-devices List all OpenCL devices and platforms available on the system.